SolderedElectronics/Inkplate-documentation/source/arduino.rst

 .. image:: images/PCALvsMCP.jpg
     :width: 500

-| If your Inkplate has a PCAL expander, you must use the "Soldered Inkplate ..." board definition,
+| If your Inkplate has a PCAL expander, you must use the "Soldered Inkplate ..."
-| otherwise choose the "e-radionica Inkplate ..." board in Arduino IDE.
+| board definition, otherwise choose the "e-radionica Inkplate ..." board in Arduino IDE.

-| There are 2 GPIO Expanders on the Inkplate board (except for some Inkplates which have 1 because
+| There are 2 GPIO Expanders on the Inkplate board (except for some Inkplates
-| of a shortage ICs in that period), we call them internal and external.
-The internal one is needed
+| which have 1 because of a shortage ICs in that period), we call them internal
-| for the e-paper to work, and the second is just for more GPIO pins if users want to use them.
+| and external.
+The internal one is needed for the e-paper to work, and the
+| second is just for more GPIO pins if users want to use them.

-| For internal IO Expander, PORTB pins from P1-1 to P1-7 (or GPB1 - GPB7 on older Inkplates) can be used.
+| For internal IO Expander, PORTB pins from P1-1 to P1-7 (or GPB1 - GPB7 on older Inkplates)
-| DO NOT USE P0-0 - P0-7 and P1-0.
+| can be used. **DO NOT USE** P0-0 - P0-7 and P1-0.
 In code those are pins from 0-8.
-| Using those, you might permanently damage the screen.
-Usage is limited by the library, but just in case don't use them!
+| Using those, you might **permanently damage the screen**.
+Usage is limited by the library,
+| but just in case don't use them!

 | Port A of internal expander is used for epaper panel and TPS65186 PMIC.
-P1-0 is used for ESP32 GPIO0 so you can't use it either.
+P1-0 is used for
+| ESP32 GPIO0 so you can't use it either.
+P1-1 is used for enabling battery reading (if Batt
-| P1-1 is used for enabling battery reading (if Batt solder bridge is bridged between second and third pad)
+| solder bridge is bridged between second and third pad).
+P1-2, P1-3 and P1-4 are used for
-| P1-2, P1-3 and P1-4 are used for reading touchpad (if Touchpad solder bridges are bridged between second pad and third pad).
+| reading touchpad (if Touchpad solder bridges are bridged between second pad and third pad).
 | You should only use pins from 9 to 15 of the internal io expander.
 | If you need more GPIOs, you can use another GPIO expander (external) without any restrictions.